 If you don’t have a piece of furniture or are looking for a piece with a classic design, here are some suggestions for finding the perfect piece for this project:

 - Look in the classified ads section in your newspaper

 - Search Craigslist.
-Look up words like “Victorian,” “vintage,” “wood,” or simply type in the pice of furniture you are searching for (i.e. desk, table, chairs, etc.) and see what kinds of results you get back that are available in your area.
+Look up words like “Victorian,” “vintage,” “wood,” or simply type in the piece of furniture you are searching for (i.e., desk, table, chairs, etc.) and see what kinds of results you get back that are available in your area.